Accused bitcoin exchanger loses bid to narrow criminal charges

 A lawyer for Faiella did not immediately respond to a request for comment.
 A spokeswoman for Manhattan U.S. Attorney Preet Bharara declined comment.

 Faiella and Shrem, 24, face trial on Sept.
-22. Shrem, one of the digital currency's most visible promoters, stepped down as vice chairman of the Bitcoin Foundation, a well-known trade group, soon after his arrest.
+22. Shrem, one of the digital currency's most visible promoters, stepped down as vice president of the Bitcoin Foundation, a well-known trade group, soon after his arrest.

 Federal authorities shut down Silk Road last year, though a new Internet marketplace under the same name debuted in November.
 Prosecutors contend that Silk Road enabled used to buy and sell illegal drugs and other illicit goods and services.